-The Company entered into a contract with NIAID, effective as of September 15, 2015, to perform product development and to advance up to two DART molecules, including MGD014 (NIAID Contract).
+The Company entered into a contract with the National Institute of Allergy and Infectious Diseases (NIAID), effective as of September 15, 2015, to perform product development and to advance up to two DART molecules, including MGD014 (NIAID Contract).
 Under the NIAID Contract, the Company will develop these product candidates for Phase 1/2 clinical trials as therapeutic agents, in combination with latency reversing treatments, to deplete cells infected with human immunodeficiency virus (HIV) infection.
 NIAID does not receive goods or services from the Company under this contract, therefore the Company does not consider NIAID to be a customer and concluded this contract is outside the scope of Topic 606.

 The NIAID Contract includes a base period of up to \$7.5 million to support development of MGD014 through Investigational New Drug application submission with the U.S. Food and Drug Administration, as well as up to \$17.0 million in additional development funding via NIAID options.
 Should NIAID fully exercise such options, the Company could receive total payments of up to \$24.5 million.
 The total potential period of performance under the award is from September 15, 2015 through December 31, 2024.
-In 2017, NIAID exercised the first option in the amount of up to \$10.8 million.
-During the three months ended March 31, 2020 and 2019, the Company recognized revenue under the NIAID Contract of \$0.7 million and \$0.2 million, respectively.
+In 2017, NIAID exercised the first option in the amount of up to \$10.8 million to fund the commencement of the MGD014 clinical trial and development of the second DART molecule.
+During the three months ended June 30, 2020 and 2019, the Company recognized revenue under the NIAID Contract of \$4.6 million and \$0.6 million, respectively.
+During the six months ended June 30, 2020 and 2019, the Company recognized revenue under the NIAID Contract of \$5.3 million and \$0.8 million, respectively.